 University of Kentucky Volleyball head coach Craig Skinner announced that former Wildcat and two-time Southeastern Conference champion Merideth Jewell will return to Lexington to serve as an assistant coach on his staff on Jan.
 6, 2022.
-She will begin her first season as an assistant coach in 2022.
+She will begin her second season as an assistant coach in 2023.

 “It’s always been a dream to come back home to Kentucky,” Jewell said.
 “This program had such a big impact on my life and helped shape who I am today.
 I want to thank Craig Skinner, Katie Eiserman and Mitch Barnhart for giving me this opportunity to work with some of the best in the business.
 I cannot wait to get started and be apart of the UK Volleyball family in my new role.”